-- Mitigation of ecological issues, in particular with regard to avoiding impacts on Five Ponds Wood SINC and demonstrating that minerals extraction at this site will not destroy or damage the interest features for which the Ripon Parks SSSI is designated and in respect of hedgerows and veteran or mature trees and protected species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping of site to mitigate impact on heritage assets (Listed Buildings including Stainley Hall, Friars Hurst and the groups of buildings at Old Sleningford Hall and Sleningford Park), the Nidderdale AONB, tourism facilities and local landscape features such as historic field patterns - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - Suitable arrangements for public rights of way (diversion or retention, and associated mitigation, as appropriate) - A traffic assessment to ensure suitable arrangements for access, including along Water Lane to the A6108, taking account of the use of the lane as a public right of way - Appropriate arrangements for the assessment of, control of and mitigation of effects such as noise, dust, blasting and issues regarding public safety - An appropriate restoration scheme integrated with the existing Potgate quarry scheme and using opportunities for habitat creation, but which is also appropriate to location within a birdstrike safeguarding zone
+- Mitigation of ecological issues, in particular with regard to avoiding impacts on Five Ponds Wood SINC and demonstrating that minerals extraction at this site will not destroy or damage the interest features for which the Ripon Parks SSSI is designated and in respect of hedgerows and veteran or mature trees and protected species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping of site to mitigate impact on heritage assets (Listed Buildings including Stainley Hall, Friars Hurst and the groups of buildings at Old Sleningford Hall and Sleningford Park), the Nidderdale AONB, tourism facilities and local landscape features such as historic field patterns - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - Suitable arrangements for public rights of way (diversion or retention, and associated mitigation, as appropriate) - A traffic assessment to ensure suitable arrangements for access, including along Water Lane to the A6108, taking account of the use of the lane as a public right of way - Appropriate arrangements for the assessment of, control of and mitigation of effects such as noise, dust, blasting and issues regarding public safety - An appropriate restoration scheme integrated with the existing Potgate quarry scheme and using opportunities for habitat creation, but which is also appropriate to location within a birdstrike safeguarding zone - The Ministry of Defence should be consulted in respect of RAF Leeming on any structures proposed over 91.4m in height at this development; in respect of RAF Topcliffe on any structures proposed over 47.5m in height and any development of open water bodies, creation of wetland habitat, refuse or landfill site within the RAF Leeming birdstrike safeguarding zone

-This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed road (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy

-M09), as evidence, including from the recent planning application NY/2012/0319/ENV, indicates there is a suitable resource in the location, and the development would not conflict with other relevant policies in the Plan.
+This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed rock (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy M09), as evidence, including from the recent planning application NY/2012/0319/ENV, indicates there is a suitable resource in the location, and the development would not conflict with other relevant policies in the Plan.
 The revised proposals and further clarification of the role of the site, provided since consultation at preferred options stage, have addressed previous areas of concern relating to this site.